bruceravel/synchrotron_pop_up_book/instructions.md

 The result should be that you can turn the spinner using the window in the bend magnet piece at the left, and as you do so the x-ray arrow moves further in or out of the bend magnet.
 The toothpick should not be visible, and the range of rotation should be limited by a piece of tape so that the toothpick cannot be rotated in to the window.

 There's all sorts of places where something could get stuck here--this is one of the places where it's handy to be able to remove the tape from the tear-free paper!
 Work at it until you're satisfied.

+# Shaping Magnets

+## Step 23

+From the Magnets page, cut out the quadrupole magnet, the sextupole magnet, and the two magnet frames.
+The quadrupole magnet is the thing with the four copper coils, the sextupole the one with the six coils, and the frames are the colored octagons.

+## Step 24

+Put a small piece of tape on the end of each tab sticking out from the magnets, on the non-printed side of the paper.

+## Step 25

+For each magnet, fold it toward you along one of the purple lines shown below.
+Then unfold and fold toward you along the other purple line.
+Unfold again, and then fold away from you along the green line.

+Fold the frames away from you along the green lines (i.e. fold them in half).

+## Step 26